hacktx/nucleus/README.md

 If not, [these](http://fideloper.com/hhvm-nginx-laravel) are good instructions on how to configure nginx to use HHVM.

 ### Setup MySQL
 Nucleus is backed by MySQL.
+The schema can be found [here](https://github.com/hacktx/nucleus-vagrant/blob/master/provision/config/schema.sql).
 TODO: Add more instructions about MySQL setup.

 ### Install dependencies